Lineage Healing⎮Yoga Therapist

 More about my professional experience...

 A lifelong athlete, I have practiced yoga since I was a teenager, and began teaching in 2005.
 I teach the full 8 Limbs of yoga and nine styles of asana.
 I was asked to begin training teachers in 2010 and have continued to do so ever since, creating curriculum for 200 Hr and 300 Hr Yoga Teacher Trainings, Continuing Education Intensives, and workshops.
 I have worked as a Yoga Therapist in both private practice and clinical settings since 2007 with focus on Injury Recovery, Chronic Pain and Stress Management, Breathing Improvement, Postural Re-patterning, Anxiety, Depression, Addiction, and Eating Disorders.
-Additionally, I have held management positions at high volume and high-quality yoga studios in Southern California and Ohio, taught yoga and philosophy as a Lecturer at the Ohio State University, was employed within professional dance companies as an injury recovery specialist and arm balance/inversion coach, and have had my work published in the IDEA Fitness Journal.
+Additionally, I have held management positions at high volume and high-quality yoga studios in Southern California and Ohio, taught yoga and philosophy as a Lecturer at the Ohio State University, was employed within professional dance companies as an injury recovery specialist and arm balance/inversion coach, and have had my work published in the IDEA Fitness Journal and American Fitness Magazine.
 Recently, I was invited to become an Advisor to the Yoga Alliance Standards Review Project on Teacher Trainer Qualifications.

 I began my professional dance career in 2000, and although I have taken a few years off here and there for deep healing (that whole spinal injury thing...), I have been able to perform throughout much of the United States and western Canada as both a freelance soloist and as a member of several award winning multi-media and multi-disciplinary dance companies and Hip Hop teams.
 With an extensive background in Mixed Freestyle, Modern (Horton; Release Technique), Contemporary, Contact Improv, classic Hip Hop and Street Dance styles, Improvisational Theater and Performance Techniques, Fire Poi, and costuming, I am committed to creating art as often as possible and am particularly interested in projects that promote social and environmental awareness and justice.